Offshore Energy Thematic Methods

 3.1.3 Wave and tidal energy (emerging)

-Marine energy technologies that harvest energy from waves, tides, and ocean currents remain at early commercial stages.
-The Framework for the Development of Environment Statistics (FDES) defines renewable energy sources to include "tidal action, wave action, marine (non-tidal currents, temperature differences and salinity gradients)"[13].
+The FDES defines renewable energy sources to include "tidal action, wave action, marine (non-tidal currents, temperature differences and salinity gradients)"[14].

-Two distinct tidal energy technologies should be distinguished for accounting purposes: tidal range (barrages and lagoons) which impound water and release it through turbines, creating large spatial footprints and significant ecosystem impacts on estuarine habitats; and tidal stream (underwater turbines) which extract energy from tidal currents with smaller spatial footprints but potential collision and noise impacts on marine fauna.
-These technologies differ substantially in their spatial, ecological, and economic characteristics and should be recorded separately in accounts.
+Two distinct tidal energy technologies should be distinguished: tidal range (barrages and lagoons), which create large spatial footprints and significant estuarine ecosystem impacts; and tidal stream (underwater turbines), which have smaller spatial footprints but potential collision and noise impacts on marine fauna.
+These technologies differ substantially in their spatial, ecological, and economic characteristics and should be recorded separately.

 Accounting for emerging marine energy technologies should: